-A closed-loop evaluation is the process of simulating the population dynamics, with an operating model, as well as the feedback from the management strategy and decision making process.
-The operating model consists of concepts that we cannot control, while the management process is what we can control.
+A closed-loop evaluation is the process of simulating the population dynamics, with an operating model, as well as the feedback from the management strategy and decision-making process (Figure 4).
+The operating model consists of concepts that we cannot, or choose not to, control.
+The management procedure is what we can and choose to control.
 For example, the operating model will contain the population dynamics and some of the fishery dynamics that are not a part of the management process.
-The management process consists of data gathering, estimation models, and harvest strategies, as well as anything else that informs the decisions affecting the fishery and fish population.
+The management procedure consists of data gathering, estimation models, and harvest strategies, as well as anything else that informs the decisions affecting the fishery and fish population.
 Figure 4 attempts to show the annual process of a closed-loop simulation.